-The impact of Ethics and Empowerment on Community and Conservation
+How Ethics and Empowerment Impact Community and Conservation

 To maintain current ethical and empowering practices within an industry it is often necessary to reflect on previous performances, and GVI have done just that.
 This helps to ensure we, as an organisation, are moving in the right direction.

-So how does this translate into the individual GVI bases?
+So how does this translate into the individual basis?

 Set on the side of a mountain in Northern Thailand, surrounded by dense rainforest and agricultural fields sits the GVI Thailand Chiang Mai base.
 It is here that we promote a sustainable and ethical elephant reintegration program.
 What this means is that elephants which would or could be working in a more arduous tourist venture, for example in camps, are relieved of these duties and now have the opportunity to live back in their natural habitat.
 Volunteers now observe GVI elephants wandering through thickets of luscious green shrubs and trees, happily eating their way through the hours of the day.